Offiongwhilley/Finding-Anagram/README.md

 # Finding-Anagram
-This repo contains the solution to my Zuri task on Finding Anagrams
+This repo contains the solution to my Zuri task on Finding Anagrams in Python.

 The task: